 The things parents said to her in that time led her to write her first book, Maths for Parents (Piccadilly, 1996).
 This led to the invitation and encouragement from Dr. Bob Burn (then at the University of Exeter) to do research in the field of parents helping their children with mathematics, which ultimately led to Rosemary being awarded a PhD from the University of Bristol in 2002, with Professor Martin Hughes as her supervisor.

 How to engage parents with their children's learning is high on the education agenda at the moment, and Rosemary has quite a lot to say about it.
-She gave a briefing to the Minister of State for Education, Nick Gibb MP, in November 2010, on how better to involve parents with their children's mathematics learning.
-When she met with Professor Celia Hoyles, Director of NCETM (National Centre for Excellence in Teaching Mathematics), in March 2011, Professor Hoyles said, ‘More teachers need to know about your research as part of their CPD.'
+She has briefed Government ministers on how better to involve parents with their children's mathematics learning.
+When she met with Professor Celia Hoyles, then Director of NCETM (National Centre for Excellence in the Teaching Mathematics), in March 2011, Professor Hoyles said, ‘More teachers need to know about your research as part of their CPD.'

 Rosemary has had several articles published in various publications, academic as well as popular.
-For example, she had an article published in the July 2010 issue of the National Centre for Excellence in the Teaching of Mathematics (NCETM) Primary Magazine (Issue No. 25).
+For example, she had an article published in May 2013, Issue 234, of Mathematics Teaching, the Journal of the Association of Teachers of Mathematics (See pdf: here) and in the July 2010 issue of the National Centre for Excellence in the Teaching of Mathematics (NCETM) Primary Magazine (Issue No. 25).
 See: https://www.ncetm.org.uk/enquiry/25470

 The paper she gave at the BSRLM (British Society for Research into Learning Mathematics) conference in Bristol on 20th June 2009, summarising her findings can be seen in at: www.bsrlm.org.uk/IPs/ip29-2/BSRLM-IP-29-2-13.pdf

 She had a Comment article published in The Independent, 10 May 2007.